Mill-International-AS/Generation_3_REST_API/README.md

 We provide a [Postman](https://www.getpostman.com/) collection with a set of requests that introduce the basic concepts of the API.
 The Postman collection and more information are available [here](postman_collection_heaters_gen_3.json).
 In the collection <code>{{heater_addresss}}</code> is the variable which determines the IP address of the device.

 ## Authentication
 After setting API key with [<code>POST</code>/set-api-key](#postset-api-key) every request on every endpoint would need to contain this key as header.
 This operation (settign API key) triggers product to restart to change HTTP server to HTTPS server.
-That server uses self-signed certificate which can generate some warning massages but will provide better security.
+That server uses self-signed certificate which can generate some warning messages but will provide better security.
 Header's key must be "Authentication" and it's value should be API key.

 ### Basic communication